 Easy Perfect Mahi Mahi Recipe

-As a child, I naively thought everyone adored at least some fish.
-Alas, one [gray] day I discovered that was far from truth.
+As a child, I naively thought everyone adored some fish dish.
+Alas, one day I discovered that was far from truth.
 (Pssst: I’ve been kinda secretly convinced that it must be because some haven’t found their perfect fish recipe just yet.) 😉

-Though there are a myriad of ways to cook up delicious fish (Sheet Pan Lemon Salmon), this easy mahi mahi fish recipe is perfect for anyone to make.
+Though there are a myriad of ways to cook up delicious fish – hello, Sheet Pan Lemon Salmon – this easy mahi mahi fish recipe is perfect for anyone to make.
 It only takes about 20 minutes, it’s super tender, and incredibly tasty.
 People keep telling me they can’t believe they made this restaurant-quality mahi mahi dish by themselves.
 You can, too.

 What’s the best way to cook mahi mahi?